Vicki Fowler: 2003–2004

 During a family meal on Christmas Day 2004, Sharon and Dennis announce that they have resumed their romantic relationship, only for Dennis's girlfriend Zoe Slater (Michelle Ryan) to announce that she is pregnant.
 Sharon decides to go to America alone and persuades Dennis to stay with Zoe and their baby.
 Den talks to Sharon alone, trying to persuade her to stay.
 Vicki overhears him say he does not love Vicki as much as he loves Sharon.
 Deciding she cannot live with such a father, Vicki decides to return to her mother in America.
 It is later revealed that she has moved to Australia and reunited with Spencer.

 In January 2014, Sharon tells Spencer's brother, Alfie Moon (Shane Richie), that they need someone to help them open a bar in Sydney, so Alfie goes there for a few weeks to work with them.
-Vicki and Spencer are unable to attend Sharon's wedding to Phil Mitchell (Steve McFadden) in September 2014, nor are they able to attend the wedding of Vicki's relative Ian Beale (Adam Woodyatt) to Jane Beale (Laurie Brett) in February 2015.
-When Lofty returns to Walford in 2019 for Harold Legg's (Leonard Fenton) funeral, he gives Sharon a £20,000 cheque to give to Vicki.
+Vicki and Spencer are unable to attend Sharon's wedding to Phil Mitchell (Steve McFadden) in September 2014, nor are they able to attend the wedding of Vicki's relative Ian Beale (Adam Woodyatt) to his ex-wife Jane (Laurie Brett) in February 2015.
+When Lofty returns to Walford in 2019 for Legg's (Leonard Fenton) funeral, he gives Sharon a £20,000 cheque to give to Vicki.
 In 2022, Vicki is revealed to be back in the USA when Sharon flies over to be with her whilst Vicki undergoes emergency surgery.